A generalization of Rasmussen's invariant, with applications to surfaces in some four-manifolds: The -invariant of the link

 where $\x_I$ denotes the term having a label of $x$ on each circle of $\overline{I}$ (which also sits in filtration level $-2p$), and $\y$ consists of other terms in higher filtration level.
 Now suppose $\x_a$ is homologous to some $\z\in\overline{B}^0$ (possibly zero) in higher filtration level; let $\w\in\overline{B}^{-1}$ such that

 Since $\pi$ is a chain map, we would then have

 which in turn enforces

 which is a contradiction since $\x_I$ is in filtration level $-2p$ and the right hand side is in higher filtration level.
 Thus, the Lee homology for $\Fp$ contains a generator in minimal filtration level $-2p$.
-As in \cite{beliakova-wehrli}, we find that $s(\Fp)$ is one greater than this minimum level. \end{proof}
+Since $s(L) = s_{\min}(L)+1$ (see Remark \ref{rem:new definition of s}), we find that $s(\Fp)$ is one greater than this minimum level. \end{proof}

 As a corollary, we can compute the $s$-invariant for the link $\Fp(1) \subset S^3$, shown on the right hand side of Figure~\ref{fig:Fp}.

 { {\ref{thm:sLpp}} \begin{theorem} Let $\Fp(1) \subset S^3$ denote the torus link $T(2p,2p)$ with $p$ strands oriented one way, and $p$ strands oriented the other way.
 Then